damienunipile/unipile-node-sdk/README.md

   });
   ```

-- Retrieve a attachment from a message
+- Retrieve an attachment from a message
   ```javascript
   await client.messaging.getMessageAttachment({
     attachment_id: '5882031366722404334',